Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Bestiary/Undead/Deathclaw Ravagers.md

 Traits: Large, Undead
 Weapon: "Slashing claws (+10 damage)"
 Special: "The Deathclaw Ravager is immune to poison and disease."
-SuperSpecial:
-- name: Death Frenzy
-  desc: "When reduced to 25% health, the Deathclaw Ravager enters a Death Frenzy, gaining +10 to its attack rolls and becoming immune to all player-initiated conditions."
+SuperSpecial: "__Death Frenzy__: When reduced to 25% health, the Deathclaw Ravager enters a Death Frenzy, gaining +4 to its attack rolls and becoming immune to all player-initiated conditions."
 Actions:
 - name: Claw Swipe
   desc: "The Deathclaw Ravager swipes at one target with an adjacent square, dealing 2d10 (2d10) damage."